zhenglinpan/Awesome-Animation-Research/README.md

 # Awesome Animation Research 🎥📚

-Welcome to the `Awesome Animation Research` repository!
-This repository provides a curated collection of dataset, research, and resources related to animation(video) specifically.
+This repository provides a curated collection of dataset, research, and resources related to **cartoon animation(video)** specifically.

 **What You'll Find Here:** Papers closely related to animation(video) that could potentially assist creating animation. e.g. Inbetweening, Video Colorization.

 **What's Not Included:** General Anime Research. i.e. Anime Style Transfer, Anime Image Enhancement, Anime Image generation.
 If you are interested in general anime research, please refer to [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch).

+****

 Creating animation is time-consuming and often involves manual work.
 AI tools are changing this landscape.
 Researchers are tackling animation-specific challenges like inbetweening and frame-to-frame color propagation.

 You might notice the repo's list is currently short.
 Animation research is a relatively new and niche area, and we look forward to more researchers, including you, contributing to its growth.

+The repo will keep track of the latest research.
+Feel free to follow and star ! 🌟

 ## New Papers
 <!-- [<span style="color:red">*new</span>]  -->